 A common source of construction disputes is an allegation of job abandonment.
 Typically, this allegation constitutes a breach of contract and may allow the owner to sue the contractor for compensation.
-At Trent Cotney, P.A.
-Construction Law Group, a reputable contractor attorney in Sarasota, FL, we are prepared to help contractors who are being sued for job abandonment.
+At Cotney Construction Law, a reputable contractor attorney in Sarasota, FL, we are prepared to help contractors who are being sued for job abandonment.

 Florida Statutes are very specific as to what qualifies as job abandonment.
 Under statute 489.129, “A project may be presumed abandoned after 90 days if the contractor terminates the project without just cause or without proper notification to the owner, including the reason for termination, or fails to perform work without just cause for 90 consecutive days.”